wenux0509/Finance-Tracker/README.md

 Step 6 <br>
 Replace the one src folder you downloaded from the git hub<br>
 Step 7<br>
-PHP file is put inside the finance-tracker, just simply put inside with other files .
+PHP file is put inside the finance-tracker, just simply put inside with other files.
 No need to open a new PHP folder inside the directory<br>
 Step 8<br>
-You may run the command ionic serve in the vsc terminal to see if it works<br>
+You may run the command ionic serve in the vsc terminal to see if it works, but ensure you configure the database using XAMPP as well.
+Structure at the very bottom of the readme document<br>

 IMPORTANT ADDITIONAL INFORMATION BEFORE START
 Notes: